amogus-client/bugs/README.md

 # bug list

-make a pr or issues with the problem and we will fix
+make a issues thing with the problem and we will fix